dejvoss/web_dev_links_library/README.md

 I use the nav attribute to create a links.
 I did learn how to use CSS to make simple, but nice menu.
 I learn how to use CSS to put pictures in 3 columns.
-It is look like small library with pictures of languages logos, which are the links to the wikipedia description of them.
+It is look like small library with pictures of languages/services logos, which are the links to the wikipedia description of them.

 ##### What is my impressions during making this?

 I was really enjoying during make this website.
-I learn thinks, which make my website really nice.
-I never thought that it is so easy to make nice look for the website.
+I learn small thinks, which can make website look nice.
+I never thought that it is so easy to make simple webpage.
-Then i learn also how to deploy the site to the git and push in to git hub to give acces and visibility of this website for the world.

-###### Others

-I just use the learned stuff to make web for my friend and i was wondering to show it him online and then next lesson was the git and github.
-Awesome!
+The big and usefull part during those lessons were about git.
+I know how to stage, commit and push changes to the repository locally, but also remote one.
+Lessons gives an good induction to the version control In the end i have learn how to deploy the site using github pages.